MattNikonorov/Typing-Animation-in-CSS/README.md

 ***********
 ##### First of all, why typewriter animations?

-Answer: **It makes your website more engaging to visitors.**
+Answer: **It makes your website more engaging to visitors.*
-For example, here's a snapshot of a personal portfolio template I made recently:

-As you can see, I've added the typewriter effect to this website instead of plain text.
 What I've found is that adding typewriter effects to chunks of your text makes your website's visitors more engaged and interested in reading further.
+The typewriter effect can be used for many purposes such as making engaging landing pages, call to action elements, personal websites or Code demonstrations

 ************